 Protect Your Eyesight

 Known as the "silent thief of sight," glaucoma can damage the optic nerve and cause permanent vision loss.
-Dr. Bruce Kanengiser offers services to aid in the diagnosis of glaucoma at our Morristown practice, serving patients also in Hackettstown, and surrounding communities.
+Dr. Lalin and Dr. Shah offer services to aid in the diagnosis of glaucoma at our Morristown practice.
+They also serve patients in Hackettstown and surrounding communities.

 Glaucoma is a leading cause of blindness in the U.S., but early detection can help those suffering with this disease to retain their vision.
-If you have been diagnosed with glaucoma and are seeking treatment, Dr. Bruce Kanengiser can help you with that.
+If you have been diagnosed with glaucoma and are seeking treatment, Dr. Lalin or Dr. Shah can help you with that.
 Reach out to us today to schedule an appointment.

 What is Glaucoma?